Asa12138/ReporterScore/README.md

-`ReporterScore` also provides other enrichment methods like `KO_fisher`(fisher.test), `KO_enrich`(fisher.test, from `clusterProfiler`), `KO_gsea` (GSEA, from `clusterProfiler`), The input data is from `reporter_score`, and also supports custom databases, so you can easily compare the results of various enrichment methods and conduct a comprehensive analysis:
+`ReporterScore` also provides other enrichment methods like `KO_fisher`(fisher.test), `KO_enrich`(fisher.test, from `clusterProfiler`), `KO_gsea` (GSEA, from `clusterProfiler`).

+The input data is from `reporter_score`, and also supports custom databases, so you can easily compare the results of various enrichment methods and conduct a comprehensive analysis:

 ``` r
 # View(reporter_res2$reporter_s)